google/mako/docs/STORAGE_LIBRARY.md

 [AUTHENTICATION.md](AUTHENTICATION.md).

 The following objects can be manipulated using the Mako storage library:

+*   ProjectInfo - corresponding to a Mako [project](CONCEPTS.md#projects)
 *   BenchmarkInfo - corresponding to a Mako [benchmark](CONCEPTS.md#benchmarks)
-* RunInfo - corresponding to a Mako [run(CONCEPTS.md#runs)]
+*   RunInfo - corresponding to a Mako [run](CONCEPTS.md#runs)
 *   SampleBatch - a bundle of sample point data from a run.
 Each run has up to 6 of these.

 > **NOTE** The definitions of each of those types can be found in
 > [mako.proto](../spec/proto/mako.proto), along with per-type documentation in
 > the comments.

-The following operations can be performed on objects of the above types:
+The following operations are common for the above types:

 * Query - fetch specific objects by key, or fetch all objects matching a filter.
 * Count - count objects matching a filter.
 This performs much better than a Query.